 In January, 1828, the Parish had regained such vigor and hopefulness that the great project of taking down the old meeting house and rebuilding in a better locality was entered upon with enthusiasm.
 A new lot was secured, still occupied by the present meeting house.
 Daniel Searle and Mark R. Jewett contracted to do the work in April, and on November 4, 1828, the Parish voted to accept the rebuilt house on condition that the builders “paint the pulpit & elders pew and bannisters by the pulpit stairs, some devout color” and “make all necessary repairs in the pews which is wanted to make them good and decent.”
 The rejuvenated sanctuary was rededicated with great dignity on January 1, 1829.

 A new house of worship on the same site was built in 1848, and dedicated on November 22.
-The building committee contracted with Charles C. Bracket for $1850 and the old meeting house, the Parish furnishing the pews used in the Unitarian meeting house in Ipswich, which had been sold to the Town for a Town House.
+The building committee contracted with Charles C. Bracket for $1850.00 and the old meeting house, and the Parish furnished the pews used in the Unitarian meeting house in Ipswich, which had been sold to the Town for a Town House.

 John Perley, Esq., a native of the Parish, died on May 11, 1860, bequeathing to the Parish seven thousand dollars, to be held in trust as a perpetual fund, “the income of which shall be paid to the Orthodox Congregational Society, Linebrook Parish, in the towns of Ipswich and Rowley, for the support of preaching and a Sabbath School in said society annually, while said society has a settled minister.”
 The income from this fund has enabled this ancient Church to maintain its worship, notwithstanding the loss in population of the neighborhood, and the decline of the church-going habit.

 Timeline of Linebrook Church